 the minimum time helping here really is a full two weeks : 1 to 3 helpers in the vegetable garden, and to help with clearing the undergrowth in 1 ha of forest.

-This is a working garden and we are often very busy, so to enjoy their stay here helpers need to be really observant, to listen and register instructions about how to complete a task.
+This is a working garden and we are often very busy, so to enjoy their stay here helpers need to be (or learn to be) really observant, good at listening and registering instructions about how to complete a task.

 There are two people working in the garden apart from the helpxers.

-A major project for autumn/winter2017 is to create a long fruiting hedge and to establish our first permaculture 'plant communities' around existing trees (avocado and mango for example).
+A major project for 2018 is to create a long fruiting hedge and to establish our first permaculture `plant communities` around existing trees (avocado and mango for example).
 Someone with practical experience in forest gardens and permaculture in warm temperate to sub-tropical climates would be useful to really get this project going.

 We run a certified organic market garden.
 We sell our produce direct, to local restaurants and through other systems like AMAP and La Ruche qui Dit Oui (called the Food Assembly in English).
 In 2015 we were among the first 100 producers in the country selected by the College Culinaire de France as a Producteur Artisanal de Qualité.
 Market gardening is combined with an exotic fruit orchard and a botanic garden of New Zealand trees planted as small natural-style forests.
 We are moving towards permaculture and agroforestry, and already practise polyculture with lots of companion planting.